Actions

 # Refuse to accept POST requests that do not contain a Content-Length header.

-# Note: this rule should be preceded by a rule that verifies only valid
+# Noted that the rule should be preceded by a rule that verifies only valid request methods are used.

 SecRule REQUEST_METHOD "^POST$" "phase:1,chain,t:none,id:105"